magento/merchdocs/src/design/design-menu.md

 <!--{% endif %}-->
 _Design Menu_

+{:.procedure}
-## To display the Design menu:
+To display the Design menu:

-On the _Admin_ sidebar, select Content.
+On the _Admin_ sidebar, select **Content**.
 The Design options are part of the Content menu.

 ## Menu Options

 ### Configuration